Redaguoti

 3. In the Data pane, select the Sales, Product, and Segment fields.

-Power BI automatically creates a clustered column chart.
+Power BI automatically creates a clustered column chart visualizing the data.

-4. Drag the chart so it's wide enough to fill the space under the two upper charts.
+4. Drag the handles on the chart so it's wide enough to fill the space under the two other visuals.

 It looks like the company should continue to invest in the Paseo product and target the Small Business and Government segments.